 We are also developing two gene therapy product candidates in preclinical development for rare inborn errors of metabolism.
 SEL-302, our lead gene therapy product candidate, is a potential treatment for methylmalonic acidemia, which can cause severe developmental defects and premature death as a result of an accumulation of toxic metabolites.
 Our second gene therapy product candidate, SEL-313, is being developed to treat ornithine transcarbamylase deficiency.
+In September 2018, we announced a new collaboration with CureCN, a European consortium, for the use of our ImmTOR technology in combination with an AAV gene therapy in Crigler-Najjar syndrome, a rare genetic disorder characterized by an inability to properly convert and clear bilirubin from the body.
+We expect CureCN to initiate preclinical toxicology studies in the first half of 2019 and for the combination product candidate to enter the clinic in the second half of 2019 with the goal of potentially re-dosing gene therapy.

 We were incorporated in 2007 under the laws of the State of Delaware and our corporate headquarters is in Watertown, Massachusetts.
 Our operations to date have been limited to organizing and staffing our company, business planning, acquiring operating assets, raising capital, developing our technology, identifying potential nanoparticle immunomodulatory product candidates, research and development, undertaking preclinical studies and conducting clinical trials.
-To date, we have financed our operations primarily through our initial public offering, or IPO, of common stock in June 2016, private placements of our preferred stock, common stock and debt securities, funding received from research grants and collaboration arrangements and our credit facility.
+To date, we have financed our operations primarily through the public offering and private placements of our securities, funding received from research grants and collaboration arrangements and our credit facility.
 We do not have any products approved for sale and have not generated any product sales.
-All of our revenue to date has been generated from research grants and contracts.
+All of our revenue to date has been generated from research grants and contracts

 Since inception, we have incurred significant operating losses.
-We incurred net losses of \$65.3 million, \$36.2 million and \$25.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$216.9 million.
+We incurred net losses of \$65.3 million and \$65.3 million for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$280.4 million.
 We expect to continue incurring significant expenses and operating losses for at least the next several years as we:

-- conduct additional clinical trials for SEL-212, our lead product candidate; - continue the research and development of our other product candidates; - seek to enhance our SVP technology and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements; and - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company.
+- conduct additional clinical trials for SEL-212; - continue the research and development of our other product candidates; - seek to enhance our ImmTOR technology and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements; and - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company.